Tabitha Simmons Buys $4M Upper East Side Co-Op With ‘Impressive’ Walk-In Closet

 Tabitha Simmons has plenty of room for more shoes.

-The British footwear designer recently purchased a $4 million Upper East Side co-op that boasts an “impressive” walk-in closet, New York Post reports.
+The British footwear designer recently purchased a $4 million Upper East Side co-op that boasts an “impressive” walk-in closet, the New York Post reports.

-The fourth-floor property is 2,505-square-feet and features three bedrooms, a large living room with a fireplace and dining room and an eat-in kitchen.
+The fourth-floor property is 2,505 square -feet and features three bedrooms, a large living room with a fireplace, a dining room and an eat-in kitchen.

 Simmons will be able to indulge in her luxe bathroom, which features marble tile, a steam shower and radiant-heated floors.